WAXING WITH A MODIFIED SOLDERING IRON

 Once your bass machine is totally out of the way, you can remove the pallets, but first close all the slides you can, and protect the slides and the remaining open ports with a small sheet of paper that you can move along as you twist each of the 24 pallets from its pallet arm.
 Catch as much of the crumbling wax debris as you can, in order to prevent it from falling into the slides or down into the reed blocks.
 When you have all the pallets out, set the accordion back upright (resting on the bass section) and shake out whatever debris you missed.
 At some point you should also remove the bass reed blocks and shake them out because some debris probably got into them.

 Strip the old valve facings off the pallets and scrape off the old glue.
-Measure the thickness of the old valve facings and procure some new valve facing of the same thickness (I get mine from FRM Enterprises in Montreal).
+Measure the thickness of the old valve facings and procure some new valve facing of the same thickness (I get mine from FRM Enterprises in Massachusetts).
 Use your roller cutter to cut strips of valve facing one note pallet wide and do the same for the chord pallets.
 Then cut individual valve pads from the strips, 12 to fit your note pallets and 12 for your chord pallets.
 Glue the new valve pads/facings onto the pallets and set them aside to dry.
 Use a thin coat of glue to prevent any of it from soaking into and hardening the felt.

 Check all pallet arm hinge points and hardware for security and proper alignment, repairing any loose or misaligned mountings.
 Make sure all pallet arms rotate freely on their hinge points.
 Bend all pallet arms as necessary to exactly center them over their ports, taking care not to over-stress the pallet arm hinge points.
 In other words, support the pallet arm with one bending tool while you bend it with another.
 The goal here is to center the pallet over the ports, and since the pallet arm rests in the groove along the centerline of the pallet, centering the pallet arm is an essential step.